bersonconnor/BusinessCard/doc/README.md

 I chose to use the **Single Pass Identification** approach as the advantages are very applicable to the context of a consumer application as well as for limiting future maintence.
 Additionally, the disadvantages could be address during the development of the application.
 ## Identification<a name="identification"></a>
 In this section, I outline the process of identifying names, phone numbers and email addresses.
 The choices for how they would be identified was informed by referencing several business cards from diverse backgrounds.
 The many possible formats for each category being considered was taken into account accordingly.
 The relevant code is located [here](https://github.com/bersonconnor/BusinessCard/edit/master/src/BusinessCardParser.java).

+When identifying a name, a phone number, or an email address, if one of them is not found, an empty string will be returned instead.
+Because the context of the problem is scanning business cards for contact information, I decided it would be better to not fill one of the categories then force the application to fill the category with a line that it did not identify as that category.
+Despite this design choice, during my testing, I never came across an example that used this fail safe.
 ### Identifying Phone Number and Email Address<a name="phone-email"></a>
-Since phone numbers and email addresses have so many possible yet standardized formats, I used a regular expression to identify them.
+Since phone numbers and email addresses have so many possible yet standardized formats, I used regular expressions to identify them.
 - **Phone Number**: I found a comprehensive regular expression for phone numbers and modified it for the context of a business card.
 I started with the regular expression found [here](https://www.baeldung.com/java-regex-validate-phone-numbers) and modified it as follows:
 ```java
 String phoneNumberRegex =